Are these stamps valid for postage?

 No, although since we began creating Islay stamps we have been contacted by some of them.
 All of them are independent of each other, and have their own reasons for creating their local stamps.

 How many issues are you planning to create?

 We think three a year (plus the Christmas issue, for which local people are invited to submit designs) for Islay seems about right.

 I like your stamps and I want to collect them.
 How do I know when there are new issues?

 Great!
-You can keep checking the website, or alternatively send us an e-mail and sign up for our quarterly newsletter.
+You can keep checking the website, or alternatively send us an e-mail and sign up for our newsletter.

 * The fact that we choose to donate money to these charities does not imply any formal arrangement with them or an endorsement on their part.